WRONGFUL DEATH VERDICT

 Oppression is despicable conduct subjecting a person to cruel and unjust hardship with conscious disregard for their rights.
 Conscious disregard means the knowledge of the probable harmful consequences of a wrongful act and a willful and deliberate failure to act to avoid those consequences.

-NRS § 42.005 establishes that punitive damages cannot be more than three times the amount of compensatory damages awarded to a person if the amount of compensatory damages is $100,000 or more, or $300,000 when the amount of compensatory damages awarded to a person is less than $100,000.
-There is no limit on punitive damages when a driver is convicted of a DUI offense.
+Under NRS § 42.005, punitive damages cannot be more than three times the amount of compensatory damages awarded to a person if the amount of compensatory damages is $100,000 or more, or $300,000 when the amount of compensatory damages awarded to a person is less than $100,000.
+There will be no limit on punitive damages when a case involves either a manufacturer, distributor, or seller of a defective product, though.

 Fighting for injury victims and their families.